Jaack17/Currency-Exchanger/README.md

 6. After completing the currency exchange, the user can decide whether to exchange currency again or exit the program.

+## Tests

+- `test_project.py` contains unit tests for the functions in `project.py`.
+To run the tests, use a testing framework such as `pytest`:

+  write >pytest test_project.py in the terminal

 ## Design Choices

 - The program uses clear and concise prompts to guide the user through the currency conversion process.